val92130/Supreme-Auto-Checkout/README.md

 A recommended value would be **11:00:10** to make sure that the shop has updated before running the ATC.

-Once the ATC time is reached, the bot will automatically open tabs to add to cart matching products.
+Once the ATC time is reached, the bot will automatically open a tab to add to cart matching products.

 The product who matches the most the keywords will be added to the cart.